GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/schedule/index.md

 * Click-through conversion reports are sent following a more complex schedule of attribution windows; they are sent at least two days after conversion.

 After the initial ad click or view, a schedule of built-in reporting windows begins.
 Each reporting window has a deadline.
-Conversions registered before that deadline will be sent at the end of that window.
+Conversions registered before that deadline are sent at the end of that window.

 Clicks have three windows (2, 7 and 30 days after conversion).
 Views have one.
 After expiry⏤the duration of time specified in expiry, starting from the click/view event⏤conversions can no longer be attributed to this event.